jooray/ollama-like-venice/README.md

 ```

 If it does not work, use your operating system's package manager to install Chrome and all the required libraries.

+### Can't login to venice

+Make sure your password does not contain special characters.
+If you do, change it to password containing letters and numbers only - it can be long.
+I don't know why, but sometimes Selenium does not type these characters correctly.

+Also you can try running ollama-live-venice with `--no-headless` flag to see what is happening in the Chrome window.

 ## Setting up Open-WebUI